-I Cau use You changed the hostname of the computer where Interstage BPM Server has been installed.
+I You changed the hostname of the computer where Interstage BPM Server has been installed.
 As the hostname occurs in the names and values of various configuration parameters of the Interstage BPM Server, the server cannot access its configuration settings.
-Acti ion In the IBPMProperties table of the Interstage BPM database, make the following changes: In the PROPERTYKEY column, update any parameter names that have the hostname in the suffix.
-These parameters have the format PARAMETER_NAME>. or PARAMETER_NAME>. .